PracticeAccout/etch-a-sketch/README.md

 >          between the total number of squares: 304704 / 256.
            That will give me the are of each square: 1190.25
 >   * Get height of each square: sqrt 1190  = 34
 >   * Width will be guarantied by the flex-grow property.

+2. Set up a 'hover' effect so that the each div-grid change color when the mouse passes over them, leaving a (pixelated) trail through your grid like a pen would.
+>   * Get a reference of every div-grid
+>   * Set up an event listener that change the background color of
+    the div-grid you're hovering over
+>   * Let's use for now the toggle() method of the classList property